Skip to content

 The Center for Church Music is a place where one can tap into an expansive library of resources and perspectives on the music and art of the church, with a focus on a Lutheran context.

-“Profiles in American Lutheran Church Music” presents video interviews with prominent ELCA church musicians Scott Weidler (interviewed by Rev. Gerald Spice, 2016) and Paul Bouman (interviewed by Michael Costello, 2013) as well as many other Lutheran Church musicians.
+“Profiles in American Lutheran Church Music” presents video conversations with prominent church musicians Nancy Raabe (conversation with Barry Bob, 2023) and Paul Westermeyer, (conversation with Carl Schalk, 2013) as well as many other Lutheran Church musicians.

 Augsburg Fortress Events and Resources